Australian Short Course Champs, Day 2: With Kaylee McKeown Away, Iona Anderson Comes Out To Play In 200m Backstroke

 And as Anderson has shown since last year’s World Junior Championships, where the 18-year-old former champion gymnast from Western Australia, won her maiden world title, she continues to give the Dolphins a strong 1-2 punch on the world stage.

-And following the opening night records to McKeown and Ed Sommerville (200m freestyle) and Josh Yong (100m breaststroke) the records continued – in fact two in the one day in the 50m breaststroke to Queensland’s Commonwealth Games finalist Grayson Bell (Somerville House, QLD) – going so close to a sub-26.00.
+Following the opening night records to McKeown, Ed Sommerville (200m freestyle) and Josh Yong (100m breaststroke), the records continued – two in the one day in the 50m breaststroke to Queensland’s Commonwealth Games finalist Grayson Bell (Somerville House, QLD) – going so close to a sub-26.00.

 Women’s 200m backstroke

-Emerging WA backstroker Iona Anderson took full advantage of Kaylee McKeown’s absence to win her first open National title in 2:01.80 – the 6th fastest all-time Australian and well under the World Championship qualifying time as was second placegetter Bella Grant’s 2:04.12.
+Emerging WA backstroker Iona Anderson took full advantage of Kaylee McKeown’s absence to win her first open National title in 2:01.80 – the sixth fastest all-time Australian and well under the World Championship qualifying time as was second place Bella Grant’s 2:04.12.

 1. Iona Anderson (Breakers, WA) 2:01 80 QT